peacekeeper/did-resolution-test-suite/README.md

 ### Running test suite locally

-To run the test headlessly only:
+To run the test only without creating reports:
 ```markdown
 cypress run
 ```

-To run the test headlessly only and create the reports run:
+To run the test and create the reports:

 ```markdown
 npm run test